SUSAN CAROL LOSH

 With ordinal variables, the categories themselves can be rank-ordered from highest to lowest.

-This means the scores must be rank-ordered from highest to lowest (or vice versa) before you can use any ordinal measures.
+This means the scores must be rank-ordered from highest to lowest (or vice versa) first, before you can use any ordinal measures.
 Like runners in a race, we can rank scores--and the categories themselves--from first to last, most to least, or highest to lowest.

 In rank-ordered cases, we can literally rank order the finishers in a race or the students by their grade point average (first in class, second in class, and so on down to last in class).
 Notice that the intervals between cases probably are not the same (or equal).
 The class valedictorian may have a straight-A or 4.0 average, the salutatorian a 3.6, the third student a 3.5, and so on.
 The fastest runner might run a mile in 5 minutes, the second fastest in 5 minutes 10 seconds (10 seconds slower), the third runner in 6 minutes (50 seconds slower still).
 So the "distances" between the SCORE TIMES (not the ranks) are unequal.

 We can also rank-order the categories of a variable in ordinal data.
 One example is a Likert, or rank-ordered scale.
-Respondents are given a statement, such as "I like President Bush" then asked if they:
+Respondents are given a statement, such as "I like President Obama" then asked if they:

 Strongly Agree Agree Disagree or Strongly Disagree with that statement.